 Language, Power, and Learning (CHST/EDUC/LING 187, UC Santa Barbara)

 Introduction to Linguistics (LGCS 10, Pomona College)

-For the last five years, I've also taught a college-level sociocultural linguistics course to local youth through the UC Santa Barbara School Kids Investigating Language in Life and Society (SKILLS) program.
+From 2014-2018, I also taught a college-level sociocultural linguistics course to local youth through the UC Santa Barbara School Kids Investigating Language in Life and Society (SKILLS) program.
 In Santa Barbara, I taught this course at a public high school (2015) and a youth center (2014).
 In Oxnard, CA, I've implemented the course with the incredible Tequio Youth Group at the Mixteco/Indígena Community Organizing Project (2016, 2017, and 2018).